 MDR EUDAMED, how to prepare your spreadsheet templates.

-The European Commission (EC) delayed the release of MDR EUDAMED until May 26th 2022.
+The European Commission (EC) delayed the release of MDR EUDAMED until May 26th 2022, MDR now applies and IVDR will apply from May 26th 2023.
 This means that you now have to collate, maintain and keep up to date all of your UDI Device data.
-You have to find some way of preparing and storing this data until EUDAMED goes live.
-These data elements will not change, the data requirements and mandatory fields will not change.
-As a result of the delay you must find a way of collating and storing the data in readiness for MDR EUDAMED.
+You have to find some way of collating your UDI data in preparation for EUDAMED and the XML data required for UDI data uploads.

-The most common questions we get asked at our training courses is how do we prepare a spreadsheet to record our data?
+The most common question we get asked at our EUDAMED training courses is how do we prepare a spreadsheet to collate the EUDAMED required data?
 Do you have any examples?
 Can you help us?

 It is possible for your in-house team to put together a correctly formatted spreadsheet.
 This will keep your data in-house where you retain control of your data.